-Figure 12 - NavBar Component placed into the main App.JSX Component
+Figure 12 - NavBar Component placed into the main App.jsx Component

 To meet the desire to have this navigation bar visible to the user no matter how far they scroll on the page, I added CSS logic.
 The <nav> html tags that contain the Navigation bar has the “sticky” position property applied to it, which enables this feature (W3Schools – CSS Position, 2024).